 When you’re an agency running marketing for a local business, phone calls and requests for directions are some of the most important KPIs to share with your clients.

 More Essential Web Analytics Widgets

-And a Pingdom widget to keep track of your website’s downtime (monitor one website with a free account).
+And a Pingdom widget to keep track of your website’s downtime.

 Add these widgets for one or more websites into your dashboard for the ultimate overview of all of your website’s important analytics data.

 If those weren’t enough for you, you can even start to mix in analytics from beyond your website.
 For example, you could line up your web analytics data next to widgets for the following.

 - Google AdSense earnings, page views, clicks, CTR, CPC, and RPM.

 - Google Ads cost, impressions, clicks, and conversions.

 - Emails sent, bounces, unsubscribes, opens, and clicks from Aweber, Constant Contact, MailChimp, GetResponse, and other mailing list services.

 - Google Alerts for mentions of your website or business.